 Agile work programs would increase GNP, reduce the national debt, and bring the balance of trade back in our favor.
 It would substantially reduce our Gulf Oil dependence.
 It would reduce traffic jams and the carnage on our highways.
 It would alleviate the strain on our crumbling transportation infrastructure.
 It would help reclaim many of the jobs that have been lost to offshoring, and provide new employment opportunities for at-home caregivers, the disabled, and the un- and under-employed.
 It would improve family life, and emancipate latchkey kids.
 It would substantially bolster pandemic and disaster preparedness.
 It would reduce global warming.
 And it would save companies and individuals billions of dollars.

 For a roundup of the latest statistics on who’s telecommuting and how much, visit our Telecommuting Statistics Page.
 For a look at how we as a nation could benefit from regular telework, visit our Telework Savings Potential Page.

-* Statistical information contained herein comes from a wide range of studies.
-For additional information reporters on assignment can email info-at-teleworkresearchnetwork-dot-com.
-Please let us know what publication you represent, the nature of the article, your timeframe, and the estimated date of publication and we’ll help if we can.
+* Statistical information on this page comes from a wide range of studies.
+For additional information, reporters on assignment can email kate-at-GlobalWorkplaceAnalytics-dot-com.
+Please let us know what publication you represent, the nature of the article, your time frame, and the estimated date of publication.
+We’ll help if we can, and will always respond as quickly as possible.
 If you’re on deadline, please call 760-703-0377.